tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 ## Agree acceptance criteria

 A> ## Inputs and outputs {#agree-acceptance-criteria-inputs-outputs-aside}
-A> **Inputs**
-A> Story
+A> **Inputs:**
 A>
+A> - Story
+A> - Additional communication
+A>
+A> **Outputs:**
-A> **Outputs**
+A>
-A> List of examples and scenarios with expectations (the acceptance criteria) A> Agreement from everyone that these demonstrate desired functionality A> Additional documentation or context in whatever form is appropriate A>
+A> - List of examples and scenarios with expectations (the acceptance criteria) A> - Agreement from everyone that these demonstrate desired functionality A> - Additional documentation or context in whatever form is appropriate A>
+A> **Avoid:**
-A> **Avoid**
+A>
-A> Implementation details
+A> - Implementation details

 It may be that the story you pick up lacks sufficient detail to answer the question "how do we know it's done?".
 To figure this out, you'd typically formalise the acceptance criteria.
 Capture examples scenarios, edge cases and outcomes.
 The idea here is to describe the requirements not in terms of a series of instructions to follow (a traditional test script) but as an english description of the business goals.

 When you describe the high level business scenarios like this, you'll implicitly create a specification accessible to business and technical staff.
 You're not concerned with the details of how things will be implemented.
 It's a chance to focus on the business intent and make sure everyone involved understands what's required, the terminology and the business context.

 This is best done with the business or customer.
 Get together and make sure everyone has a common understanding of what's needed.
-You can attempt to define some acceptance criteria.
 Expect lots of discussion about the specifics and come up with concrete examples and scenarios.
-What questions if answered will convince the customer that the system is behaving as they specified?
+What questions, if answered, will convince the customer that the system is behaving as they specified?

 D> ## Do we need a meeting to agree acceptance criteria?
 D>
 D> You don't need a meeting to define acceptance criteria, in fact, its great if you can keep discussing and clarifying them as you need to.
-You may find it useful to have a kick-off meeting where you can discuss a story's background, context and goals.
+You may find it useful however, to have a kick-off meeting where you can discuss a story's background, context and goals.
 D>
 D> Note that I'm not talking about an _iteration planning_ meeting here, more like a story definition meeting.
 The difference is that we're not trying to _plan_ which stories are being played in an iteration.
 Instead we want to work up the teams understanding of a story.
 To be most efficient, some analysis work should have already been undertaken.